Ferreira da Costa

-Joaquim da Rocha Ferreira da Costa, known as Ferreira da Costa (born 1 November 1953) is a former Portuguese football player and coach.
+Joaquim da Rocha Ferreira da Costa, known as Ferreira da Costa (born 1 November 1953) is a Portuguese former football player and coach.

 He played 14 seasons and 295 games in the Primeira Liga for Vitória de Guimarães, Penafiel, Chaves, Sporting Espinho and Porto.

 Club career

 He made his Primeira Liga debut for Porto on 15 April 1973 in a game against Atlético CP.